C

 checksum

 A value generated from digital data and stored or transmitted with it for error-checking purposes.
-If other users run the same algorithm on the data and get a different checksum, they know errors have been introduced.
+If other users run the same algorithm on the data and get a different checksum, they know the data has been changed or corrupted.
 A checksum is smaller and faster than a hash, but not as robust, and is not intended to protect against deliberate tampering.
 It can’t flag multiple errors like a CRC, let alone find and fix them like the far more sophisticated forward error correction.

 A parity bit is the simplest type of checksum.
 Another common approach divides the data into fixed-length data words and runs a serial XOR on them to produce a checksum word.